jason-kerney/blog/_drafts/2024-08-12-pain-driven-development.md

 ### First Step ###

-The first step in improving is to make anything that causes pain to actually hurt.
-The hurt gives us impetus to make changes.
+The first step in improving has to be to make anything that causes pain to actually hurt.
+The hurt will give us impetus to make changes.

 ## Step 2: Remove the Cause of the Pain ##